Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

-The ultimate antagonist of each Star Wars trilogies, Darth Sidious represents all that is evil in the epic saga.
+The ultimate antagonist of each of the Star Wars trilogies, Darth Sidious represents all that is evil in the epic saga.
 Unlike many sympathetic villains (Boba Fett, Darth Vader, and Count Dooku all have sympathetic motives), Sidious bears little redeeming qualities, constantly demonstrating his sadistic nature and unrivaled (or perhaps I should say unlimited) power.

 Yet despite Palpatine's prominence in the plot, most fans know surprisingly little about the head of the Empire.
 So don your black cloaks, ignite your red lightsabers, and embrace the dark side—we're delving into ten fascinating facts about the vicious Sith Lord who successfully dismantled the Jedi Order.